At-risk and Displaced Arts Workers

 A man, a refugee, is seen through the barrier of steel fencing.

-Alongside the Mobility Info Points (MIP), in 2019 some On the Move members have set up a working group on (En)forced mobility to share practices, common actions, and advocacy tools, and, when opportunities arise, to share their experiences in public sessions.
-This group has been expanded from organisations working specifically on (en)forced mobility to organisations and initiatives that wish to act more on the issue, considering the increase of involuntary mobility in the arts and cultural sector.
+Alongside the Mobility Info Points (MIP), in 2019 some On the Move members have set up a working group on At-risk and Displaced Arts Workers to share practices, common actions, and advocacy tools, and, when opportunities arise, to share their experiences in public sessions.
+This group has been expanded from organisations working specifically on at-risk and displaced arts workers to organisations and initiatives that wish to act more on the issue, considering the increase of involuntary mobility in the arts and cultural sector.

-The working group is facilitated by Mary Ann DeVlieg, founder of On the Move and International Arts Rights Adviser.
+The working group is facilitated by Mary Ann DeVlieg, founder of On the Move and International Arts Rights Adviser, with the support of Birgit Ellinghaus (alba KULTUR).

 Activities